lead-magnets

 Description

 When the user wants to create, plan, or optimize a lead magnet for email capture or lead generation.
 Also use when the user mentions "lead magnet," "gated content," "content upgrade," "downloadable," "ebook," "cheat sheet," "checklist," "template download," "opt-in," "freebie," "PDF download," "resource library," "content offer," "email capture content," "Notion template," "spreadsheet template," or "what should I give away for emails."
 Use this for planning what to create and how to distribute it.
-For interactive tools as lead magnets, see free-tool-strategy.
+For interactive tools as lead magnets, see free-tools.
 For writing the actual content, see copywriting.
-For the email sequence after capture, see email-sequence.
+For the email sequence after capture, see emails.

 Details